Theworm109/project-minecraft/README.md

 final notes: this repo is public for convenance and to easily share with friends. if you wish to not have your mod in this pack, please leave an issue or email sweglord227@gmail.com.

 mod lists and links will be posted on the release page.

+# INFO

+mods which are not shared are generally optional, and can be safely removed.

+feel free to take this as seriously as you'd like. i just like being overly professional. it's fun sometimes.